 Tuesday 3:30 PM – 6:15 PM

-James’s writing exposed moral and aesthetic dimensions of society’s play with status, wealth, and romance.
-After exploring contemporary dating apps, social media, and films of James’s works, students complete a video, graphic novel, or other form of “new media” criticism.
+James’s writing exposed the moral and aesthetic dimensions of social status, wealth, and romance.
+Exploring James’s works and film adaptations of them, as well as contemporaneous philosophy, we address how they anticipate the social media of our time.
+Students complete a video, graphic novel, or other form of “new media” for a final project.

 BU Hub: Digital/Multimedia Expression, Aesthetic Exploration, Creativity/Innovation